albertogasparin/react-magnetic-di/README.md

 #### injectables options

 When creating injectables you can provide a configuration object to customise some of its behaviour.
-• You can provide a custom `displayName` to make debugging easier:
+• `displayName`: provide a custom name to make debugging easier:

 ```js
 const fetchApiDi = injectable(fetchApi, jest.fn(), { displayName: 'fetchApi' });
 ```

-• You can skip reporting it in `stats.unused()` (handy if you provide default injectables across tests):
+• `track`: skip reporting it in `stats.unused()` (handy if you provide default injectables across tests):

 ```js
 const fetchApiDi = injectable(fetchApi, jest.fn(), { track: false });